 In the Bahamas I have had some of the most amazing local food I could imagine.
 The freshness and quality of the seafood is unmatched as well as much of the local produce.
 Since it is a group of islands, things take time to get here (produce and meat not grown locally), but you can find some wonderful food right on the islands!

 Having Endometriosis and a special diet because of it, I try to eat organic, hormone/pesticide free fresh food as much as I can.
 I also try to feed my daughter and family this way.
-I am in luck because there is a lot available.
-One major difference is my favorite (and my toddler’s) – avocados 🥑.
-They are incredibly good for you and quite popular, especially lately.
+I am in luck because there is a great deal available.
+One major difference here from the USA is my favorite (and my daughters’s) – avocados 🥑.
+They are incredibly good for you (rich in nutrients, and are known to be a superfood) and quite popular, especially lately.
 Locally in the Bahamas, they can be known as “Pears” instead.

-It is a good lesson for us all to give something new a chance (what I try to teach Gianna) – even with a different name – because you never know just how good different things can be, especially while traveling!
+It is a good lesson for us all to give something new a chance (what I try to teach my daughter) – even with a different name – because you never know just how good different things can be, especially while somewhere new!